lodhik9/SmartWatchApp-NodeJS-Server/README.md

+# Purpose of Backend Server with Node.js

+In order to have API endpoints for our front-end of the Smart Watch App, we will develop this server.
+This server will interact with our ArangoDB database and it will give use the access to database for CRUD.

 # Setting up a Backend Server with Node.js and Express.js

 To set up a backend server using JavaScript and the Node.js runtime with the Express.js framework, you can follow these steps: